Antonov/Taqnia An-132: Partnership with Saudi Arabia

-A revolution occurred at the beginning of 2014 in Ukraine, resulting in a deterioration of relations between the new Ukrainian government and Russia.
-Due to inheriting the industrial supply chains of the Soviet Union era, Antonov was heavily associated and reliant on partnered industries in Russia.
+Following the 2014 Revolution of Dignity, relations between the new Ukrainian government and Russia deteriorated.
+Due to inheriting the industrial supply chains of the Soviet era, Antonov was heavily associated and reliant on partnered industries in Russia.
 As a result of this crisis, the company began to search for other partners.
-In late 2014, Saudi Arabia initiated the negotiation of a development of new aircraft with Ukraine, focussing on a modernised version of the An-32, replacing Soviet and Russian systems with western components.
+In late 2014, Saudi Arabia initiated negotiations for the development of new aircraft with Ukraine, focusing on a modernised version of the An-32, replacing Soviet and Russian systems with western components.

 The new An-132 would receive a number of updates from the old An-32.
-The Ivchenko AI-20 engines manufactured by Motor Sich would be replaced with Pratt & Whitney Canada PW150 turboprop engines, widely used in many regional airliners.
-The American firm Honeywell would provide aircraft avionics and Auxiliary Power Unit units would be supplied by United Technologies.
+The Ivchenko AI-20 engines manufactured by Motor Sich would be replaced with Pratt & Whitney Canada PW150 turboprop engines, used in many regional airliners.
+The American firm Honeywell would provide aircraft avionics, and the auxiliary power unit would be supplied by United Technologies.
 The aircraft would also feature British-made propellers, French air management systems, and many other European and American components that would replace the original Russian parts.
 This modernisation process would result in the An-132 possessing twice the range of the original An-32, as well as improving cargo capacity from 6,700kg to 9,200kg.

 A Saudi Arabian government owned company named Taqnia served as the major partner in the project.
 The company wished to develop a production line in Riyadh by 2017, with the goal of both Saudi Arabian and Ukrainian production lines being operational in 2018.